L.A. Woman: Release and reception

 L.A.
 Woman was released on April 19, 1971.
 It reached number nine on the Billboard 200, remaining on the charts for 36 weeks, and reached number 28 in the UK, spending four weeks on the UK Albums Charts.
 The first cover pressing had a burgundy-colored, curved-corner cardboard cutout sleeve, framing a clear embossed cellophane insert, glued in from behind.
 Photography was credited to Wendell Hamick.
 According to Jac Holzman, chief executive officer of Elektra Records: "I wasn't sure there would be another album ever, so I had Bill Harvey create a collector's cover.
 The Doors' faces were printed on clear film.
 The backing color of the inner sleeve could be changed and would affect the mood of the package.
 This is the first album in which Jim is bearded on the front cover.
 His photo is on the right, no bigger, no smaller than the others, just another guy in the band."

 Golden Award for L.A.
-Woman, photographed in "Hard Rock Café".
+Woman, photographed in Hard Rock Café.

-Three months after release on July 3, Morrison was found dead.
+Two and a half months after release on July 3, Morrison was found dead.
 There had been discussions between Morrison and the others for future recording after he returned from Paris.
 The album was accompanied by the "Love Her Madly" single, which was released in March and charted at number 11 on the Billboard Hot 100 for a stay of 11 weeks but failed to chart in the UK.
 An additional single, "Riders on the Storm", was edited and released in June, and reached number 14 on the Billboard chart, while managing to peak at number 22 in the UK chart.

 The album received mostly positive reviews.
 Rolling Stones Robert Meltzer was impressed by the sense of fun and the togetherness of the band, saying it was "the Doors' greatest album" and the best album of the year.
 Reviewing in New Musical Express, critic Roy Carr called it "one of their best in sometime," praising it as having "great depth, vigour and presence."
 Melody Maker wrote an unfavorable review, praising the "effective electric piano" of "Riders on the Storm", but finding the rest of the album as just "staleness", and that it's "all so obvious that originality has left them".
 In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau appreciated Morrison's sense of humor in some of the lyrics and believed "the band has never sounded better", although he was disappointed with "Been Down So Long" and "L'America".
 In his 1994 book The Complete Guide to the Music of The Doors, Peter K. Hogan describes the album as an expansion on the style from Morrison Hotel, but in a more coherent form.
 He also believed L.A.
 Woman was a fitting swan song for Morrison, who was pleased to finally record a blues-oriented album.